EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Cipher Suites

-Cipher suite number 0 (AES-CCM-64-64-128, ECDH-SS + HKDF-256, X25519, Ed25519) is mandatory to implement.
+Cipher suite number 0 (AES-CCM-16-64-128, HMAC 256/256, X25519, EdDSA, Ed25519) is mandatory to implement.
 For many constrained IoT devices it is problematic to support more than one cipher suites, so some deployments with P-256 may not support the mandatory cipher suite.
 This is not a problem for local deployments.

 The HMAC algorithm HMAC 256/64 (HMAC w/ SHA-256 truncated to 64 bits) SHALL NOT be supported for use in EDHOC.